 Payment Schedule

-Make sure to note the due dates and any penalties for missed payments.
-Some cruise lines may offer payment plans or discounts for early booking, so review your options before committing to a payment schedule.
+Some cruise lines offer payment plans or discounts for early booking, so check your options before making a decision.

 Cancellation Policy

-We have often found that the cruise line’s cancellation insurance is relatively inexpensive and worth having, especially if you are booking a cruise with a travel date far into the future, when plans may change.
+Our Advice: Cruise line cancellation insurance is usually worth considering, especially if you are booking a cruise with a travel date far into the future, when plans may change.

 Itinerary Changes

-Cruise itineraries are subject to change due to various factors, such as weather, mechanical issues, or port closures.
+Cruise itineraries can change due to weather, mechanical issues, or port closures.
+Most contracts state that cruise lines reserve the right to:

 Then on your port day in Naples, you can book an excursion to visit Pompeii or even book a cookery class in central Naples for a fantastic, authentic Italian experience.